mozilla-mobile/mozilla-vpn-client/docs/authentication-in-app.md

 - Validate the email address
 - Process the email address

-When the email address is received and validated, the client checks if there is an account associated with this address.
+When the email address is received and validated, the client goes to **Checking-account** state.

+* Next states: **Checking-account**
+* Errors:
+    * Unknown account - the account does not exist anymore.
+Super rare.
+    * Service unavailable - FxA is down
+    * Email can not be used to login - FxA is blocking the account
+    * Account already exists - rare
+    * Email already exists - rare
+    * Email type not supported - ?!?
+    * Invalid email code
+    * Too many requests
+    * Unknown account - ?!?
+* Available methods:
+    * `VPNAuthInApp.checkAccount(emailAddress)`
+    * `VPNAuthInApp.validateEmailAddress(emailAddress) -> bool`

+### State: Checking-account

+This state does not require user-interaction.
+The state machine is completing the `checkAccount()` operation.
 This operation can take a few seconds (usually less).

 If the account exists, we go to **Sign-in**, otherwise, for a new account, we go to **Sign-up** or **fallback in the browser**, in case the authentication